-- Stirring chalk paint - Vintro chalk paint is thick and full of pigment, this means that you need to give it a really good stir whenever you open a can in order to scoop up all the good bits that have settled.
+- Stirring chalk paint - The Artisan Company chalk paint is thick and full of pigment, this means that you need to give it a really good stir whenever you open a can in order to scoop up all the good bits that have settled.

-- How to get a smooth finish - for this tip we talked about adding 5-10% water to your chalk paint, using a flat brush and sanding back any bumps with 240 grit sandpaper.
+- How to get a smooth finish - for this tip we talked about adding 5-10% water to your chalk paint when painting the second coat, using a flat brush and sanding back any bumps with 240 grit sandpaper.

-- No Seal Chalk Paint - our no seal chalk paint already has the lacquer built into it so you just paint and you're finished!
+- Velvet Luxe Hybrid Chalk Paint - our velvet luxe chalk paint already has the lacquer built into it so you just paint and you're finished!
 It's great for hardwearing surfaces, exterior or bathroom projects or for when you want a smooth, matt finish.

-- Vintro Metallics - we have three metallics, gold, silver and rose gold, which you can mix to create your own colours.
-Paint a base of chalk paint in a corresponding colour first (e.g. Sunflower yellow for gold) and then paint straight over.
+- Metallic Cremes - we have a range of metallics.
+Paint a base of chalk paint in a corresponding colour first (e.g. check out our information sheet here) and then paint straight over.
 You can also finish with a coloured or dark wax for an aged look.

-- Different surfaces you can paint on - Vintro chalk paint is an amazing product that will adhere to almost any surface, including wood, veneer, laminate, plastic, glass, fabric, leather, silver and a lot more!
+- Different surfaces you can paint on - The Artisan Company Chalk Paint is an amazing product that will adhere to almost any surface, including wood, veneer, laminate, plastic, glass, fabric, leather, silver and a lot more!

 - Mixing colours - a fun part of painting is coming up with your own colours and colour combinations.
 When starting to mix colours we recommend using your fingers to combine and to keep track of your ratios.
 You can mix any colour but some suggestions are: adding white to lighten or black to darken; mixing brown into pink; mixing blue and green.

-- Using lacquer - Vintro's lacquers are exterior grade and hardwearing.
+- Using lacquer - The Artisan Company's lacquers are exterior grade and hardwearing.
 We always recommend using a flat fully-synthetic brush and painting two coats.